 The Miniature Poodle dog breed is hard to beat when it comes to pets.
 A small, agile and intelligent pup with a low shedding, curly coat, this mini Poodle type has a playful, inquisitive personality and gets on well with people of all ages.
 Miniature Poodles have a range of colors including apricot, red, grey, brown and white, and patterns like parti.
 They reach up to 15 inches in height when full grown.
-Despite its name and small size, Miniature Poodles are the medium of three Poodle varieties.
+Despite its name and small size, they are the medium of three Poodle varieties.
 Much smaller than the Standard and a little bigger than the Toy.
 This family friendly, affectionate companion can also make a great working, retrieving, therapy or service dog too.
 A healthy, energetic, proud and elegant breed, they can live up to 18 years.
-Today we’ll check out the breed traits and characteristics of this active, smart pup.
-And help you to decide whether this is the perfect Poodle puppy for your lifestyle and family.

 Contents